 More often than not, you should trust your instincts in these situations.
 If it seems like a good idea to you, then chances are it will seem like a good idea to others also.

 I’ll say it again, whenever you are questioning whether or not you should act on something that you believe is a good idea, you should absolutely act.

 Not only will your action be a catalyst for others to follow, it will also set your idea into motion.

 The engine of all change is action.
 It is remarkable how simply acting on your ideas motivates others to get behind them.

 This is where all momentum comes from.
 In fact, when your ideas start to succeed others will follow you because they want to be successful also.
 They say to themselves, “if he or she can do it, then I can too.”

 But why wait for others to pave the way for you?
-You already of the ability to act on your own good ideas right now — and you can do this whether you are in a position of authority or not.
+You already have the ability to act on your own good ideas right now — and you can do this whether you are in a position of authority or not.

 I read this document like everyone else, but I saw something different.
 I didn’t just see a theoretical strategy, I saw practical ways we could apply the strategy within my work unit.

 Part of me said “I don’t know… that is more of a management thing, not something for people at my level” but another part said “if I don’t do this, who will?”

 What would you do in a situation like this?